6th Australasian Youth Justice Conference

 Equitable and inclusive outcomes are achieved through understanding and responding to the unique strengths, challenges, and aspirations of diverse communities.
 This year’s theme recognises place-based, community-driven approaches and solutions to address overrepresentation and diversity in metropolitan, regional, and remote contexts that genuinely reflect lived experiences.
 This Conference will provide a platform to share what better outcomes look like for young people in the youth justice system, their families/whānau and communities wherever they are and whoever they may be.

-Two main sub-themes of this conference will be Weaving the voices of young people into evidence-informed practice
+Two main sub-themes of this conference will be leading practice through culture and connection and weaving the voices of young people into evidence-informed practice.

 We empower children and young people by strengthening their resilience, supporting self-determination, building their sense of identity, and deepening their connection to culture.
 Through a pathway to culturally secure and safe practices, we achieve this by building strong partnerships, addressing the overrepresentation of Aboriginal and Torres Strait Islander young people, and embracing meaningful co-design practices.

-The conference will be held at the University of Adelaide’s National Wine Centre of Australia.
+This year's conference will be held on the 30th of September to the 2nd of October at the University of Adelaide’s National Wine Centre of Australia.
 Set in the Adelaide Botanical Gardens, this world-class interpretive and educational centre is situated within walking distance of Adelaide’s CBD.

 See key conference dates